All Episodes

 You're going to get the best in this country.

-It's going to uh motivate people, if that's the right word, to not even go in to the medical profession.
+It's going to motivate people, if that's the right word, to not even go in to the medical profession.

-And with a smile.
+And with a smile on the professionals' faces.

-It's open line Friday, Rush Limbaugh, the excellence in broadcasting network.
+It's Open Line Friday, Rush Limbaugh, the Excellence in Broadcasting Network.

 We have to take a brief time out here at the top, and we'll come back.

-There are a lot of items in the stack of stuff here, folks, that have nothing to do with the uh shooting in Tucson or the president's wonderful nothingness of a speech.
+There are a lot of items in the stack of stuff here, folks, that have nothing to do with the shooting in Tucson or the president's wonderful nothingness of a speech, records, news items that have been not covered because of this event.

 We'll try to get to some of those as the program unfolds.